Do I Need a Pool Winterizing Kit? Complete Decision Guide

 - Large Pools (Over 20,000 Gallons)

 You'll need multiple kits or significant additional chemicals.
-Individual products allow precise dosing: add 1 quart of 60% algaecide per 10,000 gallons and adjust shock accordingly. - Pools with Recurring Algae Issues
+Individual products let you dial in amounts for your pool size (for example, a winterizing algaecide dosed by its label) and adjust shock accordingly. - Pools with Recurring Algae Issues

-Invest in premium 60% polyquat or copper-based algaecide rather than kit formulations.
+Invest in premium 60% polyquat algaecide rather than kit formulations.
 Dose at 1.5-2× normal rates for problem pools. - Hard Water Areas

 Skip kit shock (usually cal-hypo) and use liquid chlorine instead.
 Add metal sequestrant at 1 quart per 10,000 gallons if your water contains iron or copper. - Budget-Conscious Owners